 - Follow your child's lead: Let your child explore at their own pace and follow their interests.

-- Incorporate sensory play into everyday activities: Look for opportunities to incorporate sensory play into your child's daily routine, such as cooking, gardening, or bath time.
+- Incorporate sensory play into everyday activities: Look for ways to include sensory play in your child's daily routine, like during cooking, gardening, or bath time, to make everyday activities both fun and educational.

 By incorporating sensory play into your child's life, you can provide them with a valuable learning experience that will benefit them for years to come.
 Sensory play is a fun and engaging way for children to explore the world around them, develop their cognitive skills, and enhance their emotional and social well-being.